CristianBuca/The-Aunans/README.md

 *User stories solved by this feature:*

-User stories **1, 2, 14** are satisfied by the community screenshot and pictures.
+User stories **1, 2, 15** are satisfied by the community screenshot and pictures.

+### **Navigation bar**

+-- screenshot --

+For ease of navigation on mobile devices especially, the navbar is fixed at the top of the screen and includes a button that enables application submission which is tied to the user stories **6, 10, 11**

 ## **Technologies Used**